erathorn/MCPhylo.jl/Readme.md

 ### Recipe

-_Note:_ Only the steps which are different from the standard `Mamba` model setup are listed here.
+_Note:_ Only the steps which are different from the standard `MCPhylo` model setup are listed here.

 1. Read in the nexus file using the `make_tree_with_data` function.
 It returns a tree object including the cognate information.
-2. Specify the Model using the standard `Mamba` syntax for specifying a model.
+2. Specify the Model using the standard `MCPhylo` syntax for specifying a model.
 To properly use the Probabilistic Path approach, the objective should be a `PhyloDist` distribution object.
 3. The Probabilistic Path sampler is selected using the `ProbPathHMC` sampler.
 The parameters of this function are in this order: